-I spent five years studying computer science at FH Technikum Wien.
-Five years.
-Not because I couldn't do it.
-I understood the material.
-I actually liked most of it.
+I spent five years studying computer science at a public university of applied sciences in Vienna.
+I understood the material, and I actually liked most of it.
 But my brain works differently, and the university never figured out what to do with that.
-So every time something went wrong, the answer was simple.
-My fault.
+So every time something went wrong, the answer was simple: it was my fault.

 What exams are actually like with ASD

-Here's what people don't get.
-I can understand a concept completely.
-Like, deeply.
+I can understand a concept completely, deeply even.
 But when I sit down in an exam and read a question, my brain connects it to something slightly different from what the professor meant.
 It makes total sense to me.
-I write my answer.
-I hand it in.
-Wrong.
+I write my answer, I hand it in, and it comes back wrong.

-Not because I didn't study.
-Not because I didn't know the material.
-Because I read the question and my brain took it somewhere else.
-That's what ASD does.
-It's not confusion.
-It's a different interpretation that feels just as valid in the moment.
+It happened because I read the question and my brain took it somewhere else.
+That is what ASD does.
+It is a different interpretation that feels just as valid in the moment.

 This happened constantly.
 I'd prepare for weeks.
 Go into the exam feeling solid.
 Then one weird phrasing and everything falls apart.
 Afterward I'd try to explain what happened.
 That I misunderstood the question, that it's connected to how my brain processes language.
 Nobody wanted to hear it.
 You got it wrong.
 Next.